 Let me back up so you know everything.
 I was born and raised in Michigan with family in Lexington and Gladwin.
 Gladwin being where I consider home since that’s where I went to school and graduated from since 6th grade.
 Clearly an average or below average student I enjoyed being outside more than anything.

-I joined the Air Force at the age of 19 after having and working 3 jobs around the clock did not seem like a likely enjoyable future for me in my little town.
+I joined the Air Force at the age of 19 after working 3 jobs around the clock, It did not seem likely I would have a good future in my little town.
 This is where I started using my first computer.
 I worked in TMO (Traffic Management Office) scheduling and organizing the delivery of military personals household goods as they arrived for duty.

 After 5 years on Air Force active duty, I decided civilian life may be a good option now that I had some good work experience and skills.
 I had attended some college but very little.
-This was 1997 and I still had not owned my own computer yet.
+This was 1997 and I still hadn’t owned my own computer yet.
 Crazy right?

 The opportunity arose to be a foreman as a utility line foreman, and I jumped at it since it was good old fashion hard work outside.
 Over the next year or 2, I discovered that this job required a ton of time traveling and being away from my family, so I started seriously looking into going back in the military.
-At this time, I was still in reserve status and working in the military once a month.
+At this time, I was still in the Air Force Reserve and was working in the military once a month.

-In 2000 3 years after getting out of active duty I returned to active duty as a full-time Air Force Reserve recruiter at McGuire AFB, NJ.
+In 2000, 3 years after getting out of active duty I returned to active duty as a full-time Air Force Reserve recruiter at McGuire AFB, NJ.
 This is when I purchased my first computer.
 I unboxed that Gateway computer with excitement.
-Once set up I say down turned it on and thought, “Now what?”
+Once set up I sat down, turned it on and thought, “Now what?”